jayllo-c/tp/docs/DeveloperGuide.md

 ##### Updating Filtered Person List
 After deleting all persons currently displayed in the `PersonListPanel`, the `filteredPersons` list in the `Model` component is updated to show all remaining persons in the address book.

-The following activity diagram illustrates the execution of the `deleteShown` command:
+The following activity diagram illustrates the workflow of the execution of the `deleteShown` command:

 <puml src="diagrams/DeleteShownActivityDiagram.puml" alt="Activity Diagram for the `deleteShown` Command" />